Special Needs Children Guest post by Communitas Supportive Care Society

 “Now, when we all leave, going in different directions, I have a momentary panic thinking ‘Who is staying home to watch Alexander?’ before I realize, it’s okay.
 He’s safe,” Christel explains.

-Despite the challenges with which he lives, Alexander goes through life with a smile on his face and makes everyone he comes in contact with happier for having been with him.
+Despite the special needs challenges with which he lives, Alexander goes through life with a smile on his face and makes everyone he comes in contact with happier for having been with him.
 He has been a happy addition to Matthew’s House since he began receiving respite care here shortly after it opened in 2013.
 Alexander always had a sense that this was his second home and so moving here felt completely natural.

 “At first, when we would visit, he made it very clear that he was going to stay there when we were going home,” Christel says.
 “Over time, he’s begun to miss us more but he’s never wavered in it being his home.”